 - External distractions include objects and events outside of the vehicle, such as crash scenes, billboards, pedestrians, other motorists, or animals on or near the roadway.

 - Internal distractions, which occur inside the vehicle.
-Some examples might include the movements or actions of other people in the vehicle, adjusting vehicle controls such as air conditioning or mirrors, or phone controls such as receiving or sending text messages or emails, eating, smoking, or even applying makeup.
+Some examples might include the movements or actions of other people in the car, adjusting vehicle controls such as air conditioning or mirrors, or phone controls such as receiving or sending text messages or emails, eating, smoking, or even applying makeup.

 - Visual distractions such as GPS devices or portable entertainment systems.